olliegardner/seminar-roulette/plan.md

   - Send 1st chapter of dissertation to Jeremy.
   - Fix bugs in preparation for user evaluation.
 - **Week 16**
+  - Ensure the application is responsive on mobile.
+  - Start carrying out final evaluation with participants.
 - **Week 17**
 - **Week 19**
 - **Week 20**